Julia Navarro

 Julia Navarro (Born Madrid, 1953) is a Spanish novelist and journalist.
 She is the daughter of Spanish journalist, Felipe Navarro "Yale".
 After writing books on current affairs and politics, she published her first novel The Brotherhood of the Holy Shroud, which was on best-seller lists, both in Spain and abroad.

-Journalism career
+Career

 Navarro has been a journalist since 1983.
 She has contributed to Spanish media outlets Cadena SER, Cadena Cope, Telecinco, Canal Sur, and OTR Agency/Europa Press.
 She began her professional career during Spain’s transition to democracy.
 She reported on the journalistic era that she lived through, writing ongoing analysis on the country’s social evolution toward a new constitution in 1978.
 In 2010-2011, she participated in political roundtable discussions on the Telemadrid program Madrid opina.
 Currently, she is a political analyst for OTR Agency/Europa Press and a frequent editorial writer on political issues for Escaño Cero1.